fenago/ruby-programming/lab_guides/Lab_12.md

 the next section, isn’t perfect, but it does solve some of these problems and offers a compelling alternative to Lucene-based solutions.

 #### 12.2.5.
-Searching in Rails with Ultrasphinx {#ch12lev2sec5}
+Searching in Rails with Ultrasphinx

-Ferret and the other search options we discuss in this chapter are tested and proven to work well in most situations, but some environments call for more-performant and better-scaling solutions.
+Ferret and the other search options we discuss in This lab are tested and proven to work well in most situations, but some environments call for more-performant and better-scaling solutions.
 Sphinx, a search daemon written by Andrew Aksyonoff, is a high-performance full-text